 - Main ingredients: Butter, oil, flour, eggs, sugar, milk, vanilla, and icing sugar.

-- Why I love it: The vanilla cake is the real star of this recipe; it's made with butter and oil and stays moist and fluffy for days!
+- Why I love it: This is my go-to easy birthday cake recipe, perfect for any celebration.
+The vanilla cake is the real star of this recipe; it's made with butter and oil and stays moist and fluffy for days!

 SUMMARIZE & SAVE THIS CONTENT ON